mcpgovernance/mcp-profile-docs/source/introduction.rst

 .. note:: The example of the complete namespace declaration of an MCP metadata record shown above has explicit namespace prefixes for each namespace used in the document.
 This is the recommended and preferred practice for MCP metadata records.

-- Schemas that use the mcp namespace identifier ``http://bluenet3.antcrc.utas.edu.au/mcp`` are expected to be backwards compatible.
-MCP schemas with version numbers 1.3, 1.4 and 1.5-experimental all use this namespace and are backwards compatible.
-This means that a metadata record that validates against MCP schema version 1.3 (for example) should also validate against MCP schema version 1.4.

 MCP XML Schemas (XSDs)
 ----------------------

 .. index:: Schema XSDs for the MCP

-The schema documents (see :term:`XSD`) and codelists for the Marine Community Profile are available online at http://bluenet3.antcrc.utas.edu.au/mcp-1.4.
+The schema documents (see :term:`XSD`) and codelists for the Marine Community Profile are available online at http://schemas.aodn.org.au/mcp-2.0.

-As the MCP is under development and contributing organisations develop and change metadata elements, code lists and content rules, an experimental version of the MCP exists at http://bluenet3.antcrc.utas.edu.au/mcp-1.5-experimental.
+As the MCP is under development and contributing organisations develop and change metadata elements, code lists and content rules, an experimental version of the MCP exists at http://schemas.aodn.org.au/mcp-2.1-experimental.

 MCP Implementations
 -------------------

-Version 1.4 of the MCP (described by this document) and the experimental 1.5 version of the MCP have been implemented as plugin metadata schemas for version 2.8 of GeoNetwork opensource (see :term:`GeoNetwork`).
+The following versions of the MCP have been implemented as plugin metadata schemas for version 2.8.x of GeoNetwork opensource (see :term:`GeoNetwork`):

+- Version 2.0 (described by this document)
+- Version 2.1 experimental (this document plus experimental extensions under development by users of the MCP)
+- Version 1.4
+- Version 1.5 experimental (=1.4 + experimental extensions)

 .. index:: Implementations of the MCP, GeoNetwork 2.8.x (ANZMEST)

 You can obtain a complete release of GeoNetwork version 2.8 with the MCP configured and ready to use in the ANZMEST package of GeoNetwork 2.8 for AU/NZ users at http://anzlicmet.bluenet.utas.edu.au.